shajra/shajra-provisioning/doc/provisioning-walkthrough.md

 Each wrapper script for `nixos-rebuild`, `darwin-rebuild`, and `home-manager` by default guesses what module to load by inspecting the hostname of the caller's computer.
 Each script provides a `--flake` switch to override this inspection.

-This is why the directories under `home/target` and `machines` have funny names (they are the hostnames of my machines).
+This is why the directories under `home/target` and `machines/target` have funny names (they are the hostnames of my machines).

 It's unlikely that your machines have hostnames that match mine, so you can just create new configurations in sibling directories named after your machines.